Geometric characterizations of Lipschitz stability for convex optimization problems: Preliminaries

 \section{Preliminaries}

 Throughout this paper we suppose that $\XX$ is an Euclidean finite dimensional space with the norm $\|\cdot\|$.
-Its dual space $\XX^*$ is endowed by the inner product $\la \cdot,\cdot \ra$.
+Its dual space $\XX^*$ is endowed by the inner product $\la \cdot,\cdot \ra$. $\B_\ve(x)$ stands for the open ball with radius $\ve>0$ and center $x$.
 The most important geometric structure used in our paper is the (Bouligand/Severi) {\em tangent/contingent cone} \cite[Definition~6.1]{RW98} to a closed set $\Omega\subset \XX$ at a point $\ox\in \Omega$ defined by

-When $\Omega$ is a convex set, the polar cone of the tangent cone is known as the {\em normal cone} to $\Omega$ at $\ox$:
+In the convex case, the polar cone of the tangent cone is known as the {\em normal cone} to $\Omega$ at $\ox$:

 Let $\varphi:\XX\to \oR\eqdef\R\cup\{+\infty\}$ be a proper lower semi-continuous (l.s.c.) convex function with nonempty domain $\dom \varphi\eqdef\{x\in \XX|\; \varphi(x)< \infty\}$.
 The convex subdifferential of $\varphi$ at $\ox\in \dom \varphi$ is